lban2049/fastapi/.aigne/doc-smith/docs/user-guide-handling-responses.md

     ]
 ```

-In this example, `create_item` will return the item, but only the fields defined in the `Item` Pydantic model will be sent.
-For `read_items`, the response will be a list of objects, each conforming to the `Item` model.
+In this case, FastAPI will ensure the response is a JSON array where each object conforms to the `Item` model.

 ## Change the Status Code

-By default, path operations return a `200 OK` status code.
-You can override this for successful responses using the `status_code` parameter in the decorator.
+By default, successful responses use the `200 OK` status code.
+You can easily override this by adding a `status_code` argument to the *path operation decorator*.
+This is particularly useful for creation endpoints, where a `201 Created` status code is more appropriate.

 ```python
 from fastapi import FastAPI